 - Pool water feels soft and comfortable for swimmers

-The average pool owner spends around $120 per year on salt.
+Did you know that the average pool owner spends around $120 per year on salt?
 It is unwise to cut corners by using cheap salt when the consequences can be so costly.

 Most pools need around 10-12 bags of salt per year to maintain correct salt levels.
-The cost difference between poor and high quality salt is around $4 per 40 lb bag.
-This additional cost for quality salt is not significant.
+The cost difference between poor and high quality salt is around $4 per 20kg bag.
+So the additional cost for quality salt is hardly significant.
 On the other hand, the cost of removing stains caused from poor quality salt can sometimes be over $1000.00.
 From a financial perspective, cheap salt does not make any sense.

 There are times when inexpensive brands sell reasonably high quality batches of salt.
 However, less expensive brands need to source lower grade salt in order to meet the low prices some consumers demand.
 Therefore, the chances of purchasing a contaminated batch of salt is generally higher with less expensive brands.
-High purity, fine salt is in demand in several industries and simply costs more to buy.
+Remember, high purity, fine salt is in demand in several industries and so it simply costs more to buy.

 Swimming pool salt qualities